A Testing and Certifying Agency for the Chiropractic Profession

 As of the 2018 re-certification period, the CBCN will accept required continuing education recertification hours offered by an accredited institution of higher learning or approved by the Certificant's respective physician/chiropractic state licensing board, that address one or more of the topics listed in the Responsibilities of a DCBCN section of the CBCN Handbook.
 All hours may be obtained in either live or online format.
 Please be certain your transcripts include the educational institution that sponsors the class.

 There will be no grace period.
-All recertification documents are due December 31, 2018, for 2019.
+We usually send invoices out in August, but to help remind you of your requirements they were sent early this year.
+All recertification documents are stlll due December 31, 2018, for 2019.
 You can send in your CE hours as you earn them.
 Please do not wait until December to start thinking about your recertification!

 The latest directory of Diplomates is uploaded and will be maintained regularly.
 If you find an error, please email us.